Affording an Independent College Education

 Student Loans

 There are many types of student loans available.
 Students should explore all other options including applying for additional scholarships, cutting costs and getting a part-time job before taking out a private loan.
+Loans must be repaid.
+Repayment often follows a grace period after graduating or last date of attendance allowing time for students to secure employment.
 Federal student loans almost always cost less than private student loans and have more protections for when it’s time to repay.